North-West-Wind/islandr.io/README.md

 # Open Surviv.io
 An open-source implementation of [surviv.io](https://surviv.io), a 2D battle royale game available online for free.

-### Server
-This repository is the server side code of Open Surviv.io.
-All entity and object updates happen here.
+This repository contains both the server's and client's code.

 ## Usage
 You will be able to host a server with this repository.